TinkerTavern/NT-Bar/README.md

 - Preview: Displays the image before the puzzle starts to make it easier (default off)
 - Disable show image on complete: Disables the image being shown after completion (default image is shown)
 - 3x3 Mode: Changes the grid size from 4x4 to 3x3 (default is 4x4)

+# Building

+The majority of the code is built using Python Flask as a back end, and native HTML, JS and CSS for the front end, and thus doesn't need rebuilding and can be updated on-the-fly (particularly if the Flask Debug is set to True).
+However, the Tile Shift/Cypher games are built using React, and thus need to be built and copied prior to loading.
+This can be done by making any changes within `src/client/cypher-tile-shift/`, then running either `run_local.bat` or `run_local.sh` if running Windows or Linux/macOS respectively.
+The script should handle building the project and moving the respective files to their correct locations

+# Adding or Changing Content

+## Adding Content

+## Changing Content

+# Changes Compared to Original

+## Server

+## Master the Dance

+## Charades

+## Needlepoint